hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 In this article you start by learning how to cleanup and prepare a SmartRAID (SR) storage Controller for receiving a configuration with one or more logical drives using an HPE proprietary OEM process.
 Then, on this fresh environment, you will learn how to create a simple RAID array configuration prior to more complex ones.

-**NOTE**: The HPE proprietary `SmartStorageConfig` introduced with HPE iLO 5 has been <a href="https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_adaptation/#hpe-smart-storage-model-oem-deprecated" target="_blank">deprecated</a> in iLO 6 based servers (Gen11) in favor of the standard <a href="https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/supplementdocuments/storage/" target="_blank">DMTF storage model<a>.
-For backward compatibility, HPE iLO 5 implements both models.

 ## Foreword

 I've used the <a href="https://www.getpostman.com/" target="_blank">Postman</a> API development to illustrate our examples.
 This should give you the ability to implement these raw examples using your own preferred language.